pgbackrest/pgbackrest/USERGUIDE.md

 When used with  `--no-start-stop` a backup will be run even if pgBackRest thinks that PostgreSQL is running.  **This option should be used with extreme care as it will likely result in a bad backup.**

 There are some scenarios where a backup might still be desirable under these conditions.
-For example, if a server crashes and the database volume can only be mounted read-only, it would be a good idea to take a backup even if `postmaster.pid` is present.
+For example, if a server crashes and the database cluster volume can only be mounted read-only, it would be a good idea to take a backup even if `postmaster.pid` is present.
 In this case it would be better to revert to the prior backup and replay WAL, but possibly there is a very important transaction in a WAL segment that did not get archived.
 ```
 required: n
 default: n